kahst/BirdNET-Analyzer/README.md

 ```
 ## Setup (Windows)

+Before you attempt to setup BirdNET-Analyzer on your Windows machine, please consider downloading our fully-packaged version that does not require you to install any additional packages and can be run "as-is".

+You can download this version here: [BirdNET-Analyzer Windows](https://tuc.cloud/index.php/s/myHcJNsDsMrDqMM/download/BirdNET-Analyzer.zip)

+1. Download the zip file
+2. Before unpacking, make sure to right-click the zip-file, select "Properties" and check the box "Unblock" under "Security".
+3. Unpack the zip-file
+4. Navigate to the extracted folder named "BirdNET-Analyzer"
+5. You can start the analysis through the command prompt with `BirdNET-Analyzer.exe --i "path\to\folder" ...` (see [Usage section](#usage) for more details), or you can launch `BirdNET-Analyzer-GUI.exe` to start the analysis through a basic GUI.

+<b>NOTE</b>: You can edit the provided `run.bat` file based on your requirements (right-click --> "Edit") and then simply double-click this file to start the analysis.

+For more advanced use cases, follow these steps to set up BirdNET-Analyzer on your Windows machine:

 Install Python 3.8 (has to be 64bit version)

 - Download and run installer: [Download Python installer](https://www.python.org/ftp/python/3.8.0/python-3.8.0-amd64.exe)